Alex North: Career

 North managed to integrate his modernism into typical film music leitmotif structure, rich with themes.
 One of these became the famous song "Unchained Melody".
 Nominated for fifteen Oscars but unsuccessful each time, North is one of only two film composers to receive the Lifetime Achievement Academy Award, the other being Ennio Morricone.
 North's frequent collaborator as orchestrator was the avant-garde composer Henry Brant.
 He won the 1968 Golden Globe award for his music to The Shoes of the Fisherman (1968).

 His best-known film scores include A Streetcar Named Desire, Death of a Salesman, Viva Zapata!, The Rainmaker, Spartacus, The Misfits, Cleopatra, Who's Afraid of Virginia Woolf?, Dragonslayer and Under the Volcano.
 His music for The Wonderful Country makes use of Mexican and American motifs.

-His commissioned score for 2001: A Space Odyssey is notorious for having been discarded by director Stanley Kubrick.
-Although North later incorporated motifs from the rejected score for The Shoes of the Fisherman, Shanks and Dragonslayer, the score itself remained unheard until composer Jerry Goldsmith rerecorded it for Varèse Sarabande in 1993.
+His commissioned score for 2001: A Space Odyssey (1968) is notorious for having been discarded by director Stanley Kubrick late in the production process.
+Although North subsequently incorporated motifs from the rejected score for The Shoes of the Fisherman, Shanks and Dragonslayer, the score itself remained unheard until composer Jerry Goldsmith re-recorded it for Varèse Sarabande in 1993.
 In 2007, Intrada Records released the 1968 recording sessions on CD from North's personal archives.

 North was also commissioned to write a jazz score for Nero Wolfe, a 1959 CBS-TV series based on Rex Stout's Nero Wolfe characters, starring William Shatner as Archie Goodwin and Kurt Kasznar as Nero Wolfe.
 A pilot and two or three episodes were filmed, but the designated time slot was, in the end, given to another series.
 North's unheard score for Nero Wolfe and six recorded tracks on digital audio tape are in the UCLA Music Library Special Collections.
-He also wrote the music for various other television shows, such as the anthologies Climax! and Playhouse 90.
+He wrote the music for various other TV shows, such as the anthologies Climax! and Playhouse 90.

-Though North is best known for his work in Hollywood, he spent years in New York writing music for the stage; he composed the score, for the original Broadway production of Death of a Salesman.
+Though North is best known for his work in Hollywood, he spent years in New York writing music for the stage; he composed the score for the original Broadway production of Death of a Salesman.
 It was in New York that he met Elia Kazan (director of Salesman), who brought him to Hollywood in the 1950s.
-North was one of several composers who brought the influence of contemporary concert music into film, in part marked by an increased use of dissonance and complex rhythms.
-But there is also a lyrical quality to much of his work which may be connected to the influence of Aaron Copland, with whom he studied.
+North was one of several composers who merged the sound of contemporary concert music into film, in part marked by an increased use of dissonance and complex rhythms.
+But there is also a lyrical quality to much of his work which may be connected to the influence of Aaron Copland, with whom he studied in 1936–37.

 His classical works include two symphonies and a Rhapsody for Piano, Trumpet obbligato and Orchestra.
-He was nominated for a Grammy Award for his score for the 1976 television miniseries Rich Man, Poor Man, and went on to score the sequel Rich Man, Poor Man Book II and the 1978 miniseries The Word.
+His music for the 1976 television miniseries Rich Man, Poor Man was a Grammy Award nominee and an Emmy Award winner.
+He went on to score the sequel Rich Man, Poor Man Book II as well as the 1978 miniseries The Word.
 North is also known for his opening to the CBS television anthology series Playhouse 90 and the 1965 ABC television miniseries FDR.